MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-24H2.md

 title: What's new in Windows 11 IoT Enterprise, version 24H2?
 titleSuffix: Windows IoT Enterprise
 description: Learn about new and updated features that are of interest to device makers and IT Pros working with Windows 11 IoT Enterprise, version 24H2.
-author: TerryWarwick
+author: vanloke323-Microsoft
-ms.author: twarwick
+ms.author: vlokeshwar
-ms.date: 09/30/2024
+ms.date: 02/26/2026
 ms.topic: article
 ms.service: windows-iot
 ms.subservice: iot